olekuz/tyk-docs/tyk-docs/content/getting-started/key-concepts/open-policy-agent.md

 ```

 ### Developer guide
-Since Opa rules are declarative, in order to test them, in the majority of the cases you can test your rules without using the dashboard, and using this pre-build Rego playground https://play.openpolicyagent.org/p/x3ila2Q8Gb
+Since Opa rules are declarative, so in order to test them in the majority of the cases you can test your rules without using the Tyk Dashboard, and using this pre-build Rego playground https://play.openpolicyagent.org/p/x3ila2Q8Gb
-When it comes `TykAPIGet` and `TykDiff` functions, you can mock them in your tests.
+When it comes to the `TykAPIGet` and `TykDiff` functions, you can mock them in your tests.

-In order to understand how Dashboard evaluates the rules, you can enable debugging mode by setting `security.openpolicy_debug` option, and in dashboard logs, you will see the detailed output with input and output of the rule engine.
-It can be useful to copy-paste dashboard log output to the Rego playground, fix issue, and validate it on the dashboard.
+In order to understand how the Dashboard evaluates the rules, you can enable debugging mode by setting the `security.openpolicy_debug` option, and in the Dashboard logs, you will see the detailed output with input and output of the rule engine.
+It can be useful to copy-paste the Dashboard log output to the Rego playground, fix the issue, and validate it on the Dashboard.

-When you modify `dashboard.opa` file, you need to restart dashboard.
+When you modify the `dashboard.opa` file, you will need to restart your tyk Dashboard.

-### Using Open Policy Agent (OPA) in the dashboard
+### Using Open Policy Agent (OPA) in the Dashboard

-As well as configuring OPA rules through the API, admin users can view and edit OPA rules from within the dashboard.
-The advantage of configuring your OPA rules in the dashboard is that the format is (what is the language or format compared to the API?
-Why is it more readable), and there are two ways you can do this.
+As well as configuring OPA rules through the API, admin users can view and edit OPA rules from within the Tyk Dashboard.
+The advantage of configuring your OPA rules in the Dashboard is that the format is (what the language is or the format compared to the API?
+Why is it more readable?), and there are two ways you can do this.

 Open Policy Agent Rules page: In the side navigation under Dashboard Management, there is a page called OPA Rules.
 Here you can view and make any changes and choose whether your OPA rules should be enabled or disabled.
 Developer Tools: Using the keyboard shortcut CMD+SHIFT+D (or CTRL+SHIFT+D for PC), you can open the Developer Tools panel on any page in the dashboard and configure the permissions, seeing them come into effect straight away.